Skip to main content

 Description

-BSIM–SOI Industry-Standard Compact Model: Surface Potential-Based FET Model for RFIC Design provides complete coverage of compact modeling and design techniques specific to SOI transistors.
-The book is designed to be the first comprehensive guide that thoroughly explains the industry-standard BSIM-SOI compact model, along with the unique modeling and RF design techniques necessary for the accurate extraction and implementation of the industry standard BSIM-SOI model.
-This book will be a valuable reference for the expanding field of SOI technology, catering specifically to circuit designers, device engineers, academic researchers, and students.
+This book provides complete coverage of compact modeling and design techniques specific to silicon-on-insulator (SOI) transistors.
+It is the first comprehensive guide that thoroughly explains the industry-standard surface-potential-based BSIM-SOI compact model (BSIM-SOI 100 series), contrasting it with the legacy threshold-voltage-based BSIM-SOI model (BSIM-SOI 4 series), and provides unique modeling and RF design techniques necessary for the accurate extraction and implementation of the model.

 Key features

-• Serves as an invaluable and practical reference for comprehending the operational intricacies and underlying physics of SOI devices
+• Serves as an invaluable practical reference for comprehending the operational intricacies and underlying physics of SOI devices

 • Comprehensively covers all facets of the BSIM-SOI model, offering insights directly from model developers themselves